Independent Members of the COG: HWA's Comments, Plus Questions and Answers

 And furthermore, as the writers above even admit, the independent Laodiceans are having major problems simply hosting church services or even attending Holy Day services.

-FWIW, my wife and I have been hosting church services in our home for nearly 12 years now.
+FWIW, my wife and I hosted church services in our home and/or my office for decades.
 It does take a certain amount of work and is a bit of a hassle at times, but so was driving nearly an hour to WCG services many years ago.

-In addition, as readers of this page are aware, we are not "independent" Christians as we are part of the Living Church of God.
-The COG group that I am aware of that comes close to meeting Jesus' standards for being "Philadelphian".
+In addition, as readers of this page are aware, we are not "independent" Christians as we support the Philadelphian work of the Church of God.

 Zephaniah 2:1-2 warns God's people to "Gather yourselves together...Before the LORD's fierce anger comes upon you.
 Before the day of the LORD's anger comes upon you!".
 Unless independents wake up, they will go through the Great Tribulation (for more information, please read the article There is a Place of Safety for the Philadelphians.
 Why it May Be Petra).

-I am spiritually fed by various ministries and COGs, why should I restrict myself to supporting LCG?
+I am spiritually fed by various ministries and COGs, why should I restrict myself to supporting the Philadelphia remnant work?

 You may wish to consider the previous answers, HWA's quotes above, as well as the following,